concord-consortium/lab/developer-doc/configuration.md

 **`utmCampaign`** If present a UTM suffix is added to links in the About box.
 Set to a string which identifies the external organization.

+**`fontface`** font-family name of the font.
+This only affects a few bits of text.
+The font-family for the majority of text is configured using css.
+The font-family set in this fontface config is monitored so lab.js will know when the font is loaded.
+If it is a web font this loading can happen after the page loads, and some dimensions need to be updated after the font loads.

 ### Interactive Share link

 Normally the **Share** link in an Interactive is enabled.
 The **Share** dialog allows a user to more easily